LaurentVeyssier/HR-analytics-Identify-Employees-likely-to-quit-with-ML-Classification-Models/README.md

 Leverage HR measures to build a classification model and detect employees likely to leave the company

 This notebook aims to predict employees with the highest risk to resign.
-The challenge 'HR Analytics Employee Attrition & Performance' is available on Kaagle with the objective to classify attrition of employees.
+The challenge 'HR Analytics Employee Attrition & Performance' is available on kaggle with the objective to classify attrition of employees.

 # Dataset
 The dataset is available on kaggle [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 The dataset is composed of HR records on 1470 employees providing various information such as: